henrycv/laravel-4.2-swagger-ui/readme.md

 [![zircote/swagger-php](https://github.githubassets.com/favicons/favicon.png)](https://github.com/zircote/swagger-php)
 [![Medium](https://cdn-images-1.medium.com/fit/c/60/60/1*8I-HPL0bfoIzGied-dzOvA.png)](https://medium.com/@tatianaensslin/how-to-add-swagger-ui-to-php-server-code-f1610c01dc03)

-Swagger is a tool that allows you to use annotations to generate stellar API documentation from existing code

-> The overriding design goal for Markdown's
-> formatting syntax is to make it as readable
-> as possible.
-The idea is that a
-> Markdown-formatted document should be
-> publishable as-is, as plain text, without
-> looking like it's been marked up with tags
-> or formatting instructions.

-This text you see here is *actually* written in Markdown!
-To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.

 Here are the steps you can expect to follow in order to install swagger to your PHP server code.

 * Download Swagger-Php Using Composer